Ambalavao: Sights

 The Bureau de la Zone Administrative is a colonial building built of tiles with a flight of outdoor stairs around 1920.
 Saint Joseph Church is a large catholic church which was built of tiles in a neogothic style in the first quarter of the 20th century.

 Ambalavao is known for its silk production based on the breeding of a special species of silkworms which feeds on tapia trees.
 A silk weaving mill can be visited in the northern part of the town.

-Ambalavao is also known for the production of Antemoiro paper of the bark of Avoha bushes, a species of morus.
+Ambalavao is also known for the production of Antemoro paper of the bark of Avoha bushes, a species of morus.
 A workshop can be visited in the town centre.

 A zebu market is held twice a week.

 Anja Community Reserve is a sightworthy natural reserve famous for its ring-tailed lemurs.

 Climate

 Ambalavao has a humid subtropical climate (Köppen: Cwa).